r055a/ai-quarto-3d/README.md

 # AI-Quarto 3D

 AI-Quarto in 3D using negamax with alpha-beta pruning and three.js UI.

-A port of past Uppsala University project: [uni-git-projects](https://github.com/uni-git-projects)/uu-game.
 Not affiliated with Gigamic.

+A ported enhancement of past Uppsala University project: [uni-git-projects](https://github.com/Uni-Git-Projects)/uu-game; applying skills from other
-Enhanced using skills from other advanced (full-stack, UI) web development, software engineering, AI/ML and data engineering, etc studies.
+studies completed with distinction, including (full-stack, UI) web dev, software eng, AI/ML and data eng, etc.

 # Install